2018–19 Scottish League Two: League Two play-offs

 The Pyramid play-off was contested between the champions of the 2018–19 Highland Football League (Cove Rangers) and the 2018–19 Lowland Football League (East Kilbride).
 Cove were victorious 5–1 on aggregate and faced the bottom club (Berwick Rangers) in the League Two play-off final, being promoted to League Two for the 2019–20 season after a 7–0 aggregate win.
-As Berwick Rangers lost the play-off, they were relegated to the Lowland League since they were south of 56.4513N latitude (middle of the Tay Road Bridge).
+As Berwick Rangers lost the play-off, they were relegated to the Lowland League since they were an England-based club (they were based in Berwick-upon-Tweed), and England is south of 56.4513N latitude (middle of the Tay Road Bridge).